A new documentary is coming out this fall about a fatal avalanche at Alpine Meadows in 1982. Update: Now available on Apple TV and Amazon Video.

 “There were a lot of people who didn’t want to be involved.
 Some of the characters were on board, but many were hesitant,” Drake says.
 “Across the board, they had dealt with this incident, and many didn’t want to disrupt that process by being a part of the film.
 They are all still dealing with it.
 Some of them deal with it more privately than others.”
 Drake said he told potential subjects in the film: “This is your story as much as everyone’s.
 If you feel this is useful, or you’re interested in it, we welcome you.
 Everyone has a perspective, a personal story.”

 The end result is a dramatic, thought-providing 90-minute documentary called “Buried”, which premiered in Telluride, Colorado, last May and showed at the Tahoe Art Haus in December.
-It is touring movie theaters this winter and spring, exactly 40 years after the avalanche, and will go to an online streaming service after that.
+It is making its widespread theatrical release this September, 40 years after the avalanche, and will go to an online streaming service after that.

 Flylow is supporting the theatrical film tour of “Buried.”
 “This is an important story about a ski area that Flylow’s team loves and skis at regularly,” says Flylow co-founder Dan Abrams, who lives in Tahoe.
 “We also wanted to get behind this project because it’s an important story about avalanche safety, about having respect for the mountains, and for appreciating the hard, tireless work that ski patrol everywhere puts in to keep us skiers safe.”